5 places to be on Valentine’s Day

 The controversial honorary day of Saint Valentine is upon us, where modern tradition dictates you should grab your partner or confess to your crush, cheering the night with laughs, jokes, and for some, instagrammable moments.

-So where could you celebrate with your valentine in still-pandemic Sofia?
-Here are several suggestions from the Open Sofia team.
+Wondering where you could celebrate with your valentine in Sofia?
+Here are several suggestions from the Open Bulgaria team.

 Next to NDK, there is a bridge over a highway that overlooks McDonald’s.
 Not very romantic at first glance, or a second and third glance.
 But the non-official name of it does all the magic, the Love Bridge.
 Technically, it’s Bridge of the People Who Are in Love, but Love Bridge is shorter for SEO purposes.
 The name derives from all the young couples that meet up there on their first dates.